vitejs/awesome-vite/README.md

 - [vite-plugin-wasm-pack](https://github.com/nshen/vite-plugin-wasm-pack) - Integration with rust [wasm-pack](https://github.com/rustwasm/wasm-pack), the simple way.
 - [vite-plugin-comlink](https://github.com/mathe42/vite-plugin-comlink) - Use WebWorkers with the power of [Comlink](https://github.com/GoogleChromeLabs/comlink) to make them enjoyable.
 - [vite-plugin-sass-dts](https://github.com/activeguild/vite-plugin-sass-dts) - This is a plugin that automatically creates a type file when using the CSS module type-safely.
-- [vite-esbuild-typescript-checker](https://github.com/time4dev/vite-esbuild-typescript-checker) - Fast type checker (TypeScript, Vue SFC, etc.) Based on the webpack 5 plugin (fork-ts-checker-webpack-plugin).
+- [vite-esbuild-typescript-checker](https://github.com/time4dev/vite-esbuild-typescript-checker) - Type checker (TypeScript, Vue SFC, etc.) based on the webpack 5 plugin.

 #### Loaders